 In 1878, Jule Körner began constructing what would become Körner’s Folly.
 As an interior and furniture designer, decorator, and painter, Jule planned to use this building to showcase his design work to his clients.
 He filled Körner’s Folly with his interior and furniture designs, as a “catalogue” for his clients to view his work.
 As Körner’s Folly began to take shape, its unique design defied simple description and the house was constantly under renovation to make way for new designs.
 He married Polly Alice in 1886 and together they had two children – a son Gilmer, and a daughter, Dore.
 Jule and Polly Alice lived and worked together in the Folly for nearly 40 years.

-Julius (Jule) Gilmer Körner (1851 – 1924)
+Julius Gilmer Körner — “Jule” (1851 – 1924)

-Julius Gilmer Körner was born in 1851.
-His mother passed away when he was two years old and he was raised by Clara, a formerly enslaved woman who worked for the Körner family.
-He disliked his given name and instead went by Jule.
-He was a fun-loving child with boundless energy who was schooled at Kernersville Academy.
-When he graduated in the summer of 1865, his father sent him to a Quaker School in Indiana, where he worked hard and received good grades.
-He loved the arts — especially music, poetry, reading, photography, and painting.
-However, painting was his passion and he remained in Indiana to study art under William Allen Mote and then advanced art under J.E.
+Jule’s mother, Judith, passed away when he was two years old and he was raised by Clara, a formerly enslaved woman who worked for the Körner family.
+Jule was said to be a fun-loving child with boundless energy.
+He was educated at the Kernersville Academy, and upon his graduation in 1865, was sent to a Quaker School in Indiana, where he worked hard and received good grades.
+Jule loved the arts, especially music, poetry, reading, photography, and painting.
+However, it was painting that became his passion and he remained in Indiana to study art under William Allen Mote and then advanced art under J.E.
 Bundy, the noted artist and Civil War photographer.

 On October 14, 1886, Jule married Polly Alice Masten of Winston, and in 1887, she gave birth to their son, Gilmer.
 By this time, Jule’s enormous Bull Durham tobacco advertisements were visible throughout the South, widely discussed, and immensely popular.
-Julian Carr promoted Jule to manager of Blackwell’s advertising department and gave him an unlimited expense account.
+Tobacco magnate Julian Carr promoted Jule to manager of Blackwell’s advertising department and gave him an unlimited expense account.
 Jule hired four additional crews to paint his signs all over the United States, and eventually their popularity led to what is believed to be the first successful outdoor advertising campaign in America.

-In 1888, Julian Carr hired Jule and the Reuben Rink Co. to paint frescoes on the ceilings of his mansion, Somerset Villa, in Durham, NC.
+In 1888, Carr hired Jule and the Reuben Rink Co. to paint frescoes on the ceilings of his mansion, Somerset Villa, in Durham, NC.
 Jule was also commissioned to work on several notable properties in nearby Hillsborough, NC, such as Carr’s Occoneechee Farmhouse, the Colonial Inn, and the Inn at Teardrops.

 Jule was, by many accounts, a devoted husband, an indulgent father, and generous to his family and the townspeople of Kernersville.
+He was also known as a stylish dresser, a perfectionist, and a great salesman.
 However, he was also described sometimes as quick tempered, headstrong, willful, or exacting.
 Most people called him eccentric, but many also considered him a creative genius.

 Polly Alice Masten Körner (1858 – 1934)

-Polly Alice Masten was born in 1858, the daughter of the local Stokes County Sheriff William Masten.
+Polly Alice Masten was born in 1858, the daughter of the Stokes County (now Forsyth County) Sheriff Mathias Masten.
 At an early age she made it known that she preferred her family and friends to call her Alice, and they acquiesced.
 She was privately schooled on the Masten plantation in Winston, NC.
 She enjoyed a five-year, mostly long distance, courtship with Jule Körner before she married him in October 1886.
 Alice was twenty-eight, and Jule was thirty-five.
 They enjoyed many common interests – particularly the love of the arts.
 In addition, they were both fun-loving with a similar sense of humor, and enjoyed working together.